EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ## Overview {#sym-overview}

 EDHOC supports authentication with pre-shared keys.
 Party U and V are assumed to have a pre-shared key (PSK) with a good amount of randomness and the requirement that:

+*	Only Party U and Party V have access to the PSK,

 * Party V SHALL be able to retrieve the PSK using KID.